Six Predictions for the 2018 Housing Market

-2. Mortgage rates – Mortgage rates are expected to average 4.6% throughout the year, but reach 5% for the 30-year fixed-rate mortgage by the end of the year.
-The Mortgage Bankers Association also predicted rates will continue rising, saying mortgage rates could pass 4% or even 5% over the next few years.
+2. Mortgage rates – Mortgage rates are expected to average 4.6% throughout the year.
+At the end of the year, the rates will rise to 5% for the 30-year fixed-rate mortgage.
+The Mortgage Bankers Association also predicted rates will continue rising.
+They say mortgage rates could pass 4% or even 5% over the next few years.

 3. Existing Home Sales – Existing home sales are forecasted to rise 2.5% as the trend in low inventory begins to reverse course.

-4. Housing Starts – Even as existing home sales increase, new home sales will increase even more, meaning housing starts will also rise.
+4. Housing Starts – <ew home sales will increase even more and housing starts will also rise.
 Overall, housing starts are predicted to rise 3% over the year, but single-family home starts will increase 7%.

 5. New Home Sales – These will increase at the same rate as housing starts, rising 7% year-over-year in 2018.

-6. Homeownership Rate – The homeownership rate will stabilize at 63.9% after having hit bottom in the second quarter of 2016, realtor.com forecasted.
+6. Homeownership Rate – Finally, the homeownership rate will stabilize at 63.9% after having hit bottom in the second quarter of 2016, realtor.com forecasted.